 ROYAL MAIL

-Linney designs, writes and publishes a new quarterly magazine for Royal Mail’s 150,000 people that reflects the organisation’s drive for modernisation and inspires colleagues to play their part.
+Linney has designed, written and published a new quarterly magazine for Royal Mail’s 140,000 people that reflects the organisation’s drive for modernisation and inspires colleagues to play their part.

 • Magazines